Joan Erickson (Thompson)

 We've lived in Minneapolis, Pittsburgh for 12 years and finally back to Minnesota.
-Three years ago Bill and I built a small home in Saddlebrooke, AZ so we are now snowbirds in the winter.
+We spend our swnters at our home in Saddlebrooke, AZ so we are now snowbirds in the winter.

 In addition to computer stuff, I read, golf, help my mom, spend time with friends, and enjoy my family.

 I loved my time with all of you at RHS.
 What a great place to grow up and go to school.
 We had a lot of fun, but we also had wonderful teachers who gave us the support, knowledge and skills to succeed, and a community that gave us solid values and a foundation on which to build our lives.

 I'm looking forward to catching up with as many of you as possible at the 75th Birthday Party in September.